yadvendrasinghshekhawat02-design/first-/tasks.md

 #### Task 2.2
   - In one or two sentences: **What does the shape of the histogram tell you?** (e.g. Are most engines failing in a similar range?
 Is it symmetric or skewed?
 Any surprises?)
+  - mostly engine fail between 150 to 250 ,and i am suprisely see after 150 its was get break then continue that's why its skewed and its mean approx 205 to 210

 ---